Giallo a Venezia – “Giallo in Venice” – is a 1979 Italian mystery horror thriller film directed by veteran Mario Landi (Patrick Lives Again).

-Scorpion Releasing has announced that a Blu-ray remastered release with extensive colour correction is planned for Fall 2018.
+Scorpion Releasing has announced that a Blu-ray remastered release with extensive colour correction is planned for release.
 The disc will feature an audio commentary by film historian Troy Howarth.

 Along with The New York Ripper, the film has a reputation as one of the most violent and sleazy of gialli.
 The scene involving the sawing off of Mariangela Giordano’s character’s leg is gorily over-the-top, yet patently false.